-limiting total debt (the portion of debt borrowed from creditors outside Council) to less than 175% of revenue limiting the total debt per capita level (the debt per head of our District's population) to below \$2,150 in the 2017/18 financial year, growing by LGCI over the 10 years.
+Total debt as a % of revenue

+per head of our District's population) to below \$2,150 in the 2017-18 financial year, growing by LGCI over the 10 years.

 Details on how Council's debt is managed are set out in the Treasury and Risk Management Policy, which is available on request.